It's 5 a.m., and an impromptu, collective chant to the tune of the White Stripes' "Seven Nation Army" fills the streets of Baltimore.

 Potter found further solace in the Caribbean and spent an isolated week writing new music there, eventually returning to California to finish the record.

-"It's not to say I [was] afraid of success," she explains, "but there's a point where you don't want to lose your ability to have freedom and not have to walk around with security guards everywhere.
+"It's not to say that I [was] afraid of success," she says, "but there's a point where you don't want to over-saturate your ability to have freedom and not have to walk around with security guards everywhere.
 I don't want that level of stardom.